socialsoftware/edition/ldod-mfes/shell/shared/table/README.md

 - data

-  - Type: Array of objects
+  - Type: Array of objects or funtion than returns the array of objects (better for huge tables and rows with a lot of content)
   - Descriptions: Object keys have to match headers keys

 - language